emma-sax4/emmasax4.info/thoughts.md

 pagination:
   enabled: true
   collection: thoughts
+  permalink: /:num
+  sort_field: date
+  sort_reverse: true
 ---

 <h1>What do I think about?</h1>

-This is a paginated list of some of my thoughts...
+Here's a list of some of the things I've written: